 Limited Hours assumes that pump operating hours are 12 hours per day, based on 2016 Commercial pool pump program data reviewed by the Texas Evaluation Contractor.

-ENERGY STAR® PFR and EF values are taken from pump curves found in the ENERGY STAR® Pool Pump Savings Calculator.
+ENERGY STAR® values are taken from default inputs and pump curves found in the ENERGY STAR® Pool Pump Savings Calculator.

-Total pump operating hours at high and low speed are assumed to match conventional pump operating hours.
-Number of hours spent at high speed and low speed are estimated to meet requirements of the Texas Administrative Code, Title 25, Part 1, Chapter 2655, Subchapter L, Rule §265.187 which requires pool volume turnover every 6 hours.
+Based on 2016 Commercial pool pump program data reviewed by the Texas Evaluation Contractor.

 The results in this table may vary slightly from results produced by the ENERGY STAR® calculator because of rounding of default savings coefficients throughout the measure and pool volume.